zolfaghariid/wireguard-go/README.md

 # Warp-Plus-Go

 Warp-Plus-Go is an open-source implementation of Cloudflare's Warp, enhanced with Psiphon integration for circumventing censorship.
-This project aims to provide a robust and cross-platform VPN solution that can automatically switch to Psiphon when Warp connectivity is restricted or blocked.
+This project aims to provide a robust and cross-platform VPN solution that can use psiphon on top of warp and warp-in-warp for changing the user virtual nat location.

 ## Features

 - **Warp Integration**: Leverages Cloudflare's Warp to provide a fast and secure VPN service.
 - **Psiphon Chaining**: Integrates with Psiphon for censorship circumvention, allowing seamless access to the internet in restrictive environments.
+- **Warp in Warp Chaining**: Chaning two instances of warp together to bypass location restrictions.
 - **Cross-Platform Support**: Designed to work on multiple platforms, offering the same level of functionality and user experience.
 - **SOCKS5 Proxy Support**: Includes a SOCKS5 proxy for secure and private browsing.
 - **Verbose Logging**: Optional verbose logging for troubleshooting and performance monitoring.